VeronicaToro/LoRa-model/README.md

 Uniform scenarios
 -----------------

-In this setting, the nodes are uniformly distributed around the gateways.
-You need to specify the number of gateways and nodes, the radius of deployment for each gateway and their location.
-These parameters are set in the file *network_config_files/network_config.ini*.
-For instance, for a network with 2 gateways located at coordinates (500 m, 500 m) and (1000 m, 500 m), 50 nodes deployed around each gateway in a radius of 500 m for both gateways, the file should look as follows:
+In uniform scenarios, nodes are uniformly distributed around gateways.
+Users can specify the number of nodes, the number of gateways, locations of gateway(s) and distance (*radius*) within which nodes are deployed.
+Specify the parameters in the file *network_config_files/network_config.ini*.
+For instance, for a network with 2 gateways located at coordinates (500 m, 500 m) and (1000 m, 500 m), 50 nodes deployed around each gateway within a radius of 500 m from both gateways, a sample is provided below.
+Note that the parameters *sizeX* and *sizeY* define the whole deployment area, such that all nodes are contained in a rectangle of sizes *sizeX*  and *sizeY*.
+Moreover, under [network], the total *numNodes* must be equal to the sum of *numNodes* deployed around each gateway.

 ```
 [network]